Nouns in English

 Irregular plural nouns do not follow the traditional rules for forming plurals.
 Examples of irregular plural nouns include: children, mice, feet, etc.

 They are formed by changing the spelling of the word or adding a different ending to the word.
-There usually isn't a strict rule to how irregular nouns are "multiplied", which is why it's good to just remember them.
-For example, if we want to talk about multiple children, we can say “children” instead of “child”.
+There are no strict rules for how irregular nouns form their plurals, which is why it's important to memorize them.
+For example, if we want to talk about multiple children, we can say “children” instead of “child.”

 10 examples of irregular plural nouns: